Network connectivity in the Microsoft 365 Admin Center (preview)

 2. Add locations and provide LAN subnet information

-For this option neither Windows Location Services nor Wi-Fi are required.
-You need OneDrive for Windows version 20.161 or above installed on each computer at the location.
+For this option, neither Windows Location Services nor Wi-Fi are required.
+Your OneDrive for Windows version must be up-to-date and installed on at least one computer at the location.

-You also need to add locations in the Admin Center network connectivity page or to import those from a CSV file.
+You also need to add locations in the Locations page or to import them from a CSV file.
 The locations added must include your office LAN subnet information.

-Because you are adding the locations, you can have multiple offices defined within a city.
+This option allows you to have multiple offices defined within a city.

 All test measurements from client machines include the LAN subnet information, which is correlated with the office location details that you have entered.
 Measurement samples and office locations should start to appear 24 hours after these pre-requisites have been met.